Chris971991/four-card-feature-section-master/README.md

 ### What I learned

 - How to manipulate the CSS grid to be responsive with @media breakpoints.
-- Using sass/scss functions with arguments.
+- Using sass/scss functions with props.

 ## Author